 Community clean up campaigns

 We also organise clean-up campaigns with community groups.
-As well as working with schools to make children aware of problems caused by littering.
+We also work with schools to make children aware of problems caused by littering.
 See: Cleaner neighbourhoods - get involved .